yvesgurcan/workers/README.md

-# Web Workers & Service Workers
+# Web and Service Workers

 This repository contains both a workshop on Web Workers as well as various examples of both Web Workers and Service Workers.